 2003 – 2004

-The Ride for Youth was born in 2003, the event was the brain children of a number of recreational cyclists and it sees riders pedal from Albany to Perth.
-Since its inception to 2014 it has raised more than 17.5 million to support the life-changing work of Youth Focus.
+The Ride for Youth is born in 2003.
+The event was the brain child of a number of recreational cyclists.
+Since its inception, it has raised more than 17.5 million to support the life-changing work of Youth Focus.

 2005 – 2006